samreality4/MovieProject/README.md

 By using this app, you can:
 * View the most popular and most trending movies.
-* Save your favorite movie and view them offline.
+* Save your favorite movie and view them offline later.

 ## Screenshots